apollographql/apollo/docs/source/references/engine-proxy-1.0-migration.md

 Specifically, the public full-query response cache and automatic persisted query cache are on by default; the private full-query response cache is on if `sessionAuth` is configured; and the session token authorization cache is on if `tokenAuthUrl` is configured.

-To disable any of these features, just set the corresponding cache name field in the Engine configuration (ie, the argument to `new ApolloEngine`) to `'disabled'`.
+To disable any of these features, just set the corresponding cache name field in the Engine configuration (i.e., the argument to `new ApolloEngine`) to `'disabled'`.